Olex2/Olex2Manual/Disorder/restraints_and_constraints.md

 FLAT        Restrains four or more selected atoms to lie in the same plane within a weight *s1*.

 DELU        All bonds are subject to a rigid bond restraint, i.e. the ADPs in the bond direction are restrained to be equal with weight *s1*.
-The same restraint is applied to the 1,3-distances and if the weight *s2* is not supplied it will take the same value as *s1*.
+The same restraint is applied to the 1,3-distances and if the weight *s2* is not supplied, it will take the same value as *s1*.

 SIMU        Restrains the Uij components (essentially the ADPs) of selected atoms, that are less than dmax apart, to have the same value within the standard deviations.